-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Guatemala while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Guatemala while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Guatemala.

 Guatemala is in Central America and borders both the Pacific Ocean and the Caribbean Sea.
-It has the largest population of any Central American country with 15.8 million people.
+It has the largest population of any Central American country with over 18 million people.

 When negotiating terms of an employment contract and offer letter with an employee in Guatemala, it may be useful to keep the following in mind: